First power on¶

 Access to PiKVM Web Interface

 https://pikvm/.
-Google Chrome (Chromium), Firefox and Safari work best.
+Google Chrome (Chromium), Firefox and Safari work best with 0 extensions enabled, if one works but the others do not, this is a browser/extension issue.
+Its advised you use Private window or Incog mode.
 Microsoft Edge and Internet Explorer are not supported.

 The default user is

 admin.
 After logging in, you will get access to the menu with the main functions.
 Using the Web terminal, you can change system settings and passwords.